vinhphm/vinh.dev/data/authors/default.md

 ### 2017

-- Joined [Hitachi Vantara Vietnam](https://www.globalcybersoft.com/) (known as Globab CyberSoft Vietnam at the time) as a Software Engineer Intern.
+- Joined [Hitachi Vantara Vietnam](https://www.globalcybersoft.com/) (known as Global CyberSoft Vietnam at the time) as a Software Engineer Intern.

 ### 2013